syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Background Color
+## Action button background color

-The [`actionButtonBackgroundColor`] property is used to specify the background color for the action button in its default state.
+The [`actionButtonBackgroundColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonBackgroundColor.html) property is used to specify the background color for the action button in its default state.

 {% tabs %}
 {% highlight Dart %}